 The exact installation process is being described on this manual page.

 So before the licensing process, configure the basic network settings.
-Therefore navigate to the menu entry Settings / Network.
+Therefore navigate to the menu entry Network / Settings.

 Configure the used DNS servers to your ISP’s DNS servers.

-- If the DNS servers are not reachable, the landing page for guests will take very long to load.
-This is due to the fact that DNS connectivity is being checked upon accessing the customer logon page (landing page).
+If the DNS servers are not reachable, the landing page for guests will take very long to load.
+This is due to the fact that DNS connectivity is being checked upon accessing the Customer Login Page (landing page).